wordofwarning/wordofwarning.org/current/2015-haphazard/ongoing/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-*Presented by* Word of Warning + Z-arts
-A free event for the curious of all ages, [Haphazard 2015](/current/2015-haphazard) runs from 12noon to 4pm  — turn up at any time and come and go as you please.
+*Presented by* Word of Warning + Z-arts — *a free event for the curious of all ages fro 12noon to 4pm, turn up at any time and come and go as you please.*

 ####Ongoing Activities (subject to change):